hero media

 Felons Barrel Hall

-While the brewery food next door is bangin’, Felons Barrel Hall offers an entirely separate menu of flavour-crammed Thai.
-Designed to share with the whole table, dishes span traditional snacks, salads, curries and three very surprising burgers.
-Wash the goodness down with the team’s barrel-aged beers that come on tap or by the bottle in the shape of cleverly packaged wine-inspired designs.
+While the food next door at Felons is bangin’, Felons Barrel Hall offers an entirely separate selection of flavour-crammed Thai dishes.
+Designed to share with the whole table, the menu spans traditional snacks, salads, curries and hibachi grilled delights.
+Wash the goodness down with barrel-aged beers that come on tap or by the bottle in the shape of cleverly packaged wine-bottle designs.

 Howard Smith Wharves accommodation